dinlaks/ossm-3-demo/README.md

 4. Tempo

 ## Enable Gateway API
+Istio includes support for Kubernetes Gateway API and intends to make it the default API for traffic management in the future.
+Gateway API is Kubernetes’ next generation standard for service networking.
+A more flexible API than Kubernetes Ingress that includes service mesh features such as traffic management.
+Provide consistent APIs across Kubernetes Ingress and Service Mesh Istio APIs will continue to be supported

+Its a gateway controller similar to Istio API provides.
+But, offers more rich features supporting both L4 and L7 protocols.
+Overall, Gateways define a whole new way of declaring and managing traffic targeting Kubernetes services that avoids the limitations teams experience using only Ingress resources.
+The Gateway API creates a standardized model for enabling features like L4 support, advanced HTTP routing, and built-in traffic management in a portable fashion across all compliant gateway controllers.
+This will prevent vendor lock-in and give developers expanded declarative management without having to touch low-level controller configurations.

 Enable Gateway API  (only if you did not run the `./install_operators.sh` script)
 ------------
 ```bash